 Check to ensure that the ground slopes away from the house, which prevents water from entering the house or causing damage to the foundation.

 If accessible and visible, check for roof damage or poor installation that may allow for water penetration as well as checking the condition of the gutters.

 Test the garage door for proper functionality, check for proper ventilation to prevent carbon monoxide poisoning, and check for risks of explosion from ignition sources too close to the floor.

-Jet Home Inspection provides professional home inspection services in Vancouver, Battleground, Camas, Stevenson, Goldendale, Longview, Kelso, Longbeach, Salmon Creek, and surrounding communities.
+Jet Home Inspection is licensed and insured in Oregon and Washington.
+We provide professional home inspection services in Portland, Vancouver, Battleground, Camas, Stevenson, Goldendale, Longview, Kelso, Longbeach, Salmon Creek, and surrounding communities.
 Not sure if that’s you?

 – Give us a call at (360) 831-4544 or send us an email.